tune-bot/infrastructure/README.md

 # infrastructure
-sql scripts for creating the database
+scripts for creating the servers, and database